-You know, it's not all traditional Southern cooking here at Never Enough Thyme.
-Although that is the main focus, we do enjoy lots of different types of food and I really like being able to share something a little different with you.
+You know, it’s not always strictly southern comfort food around here.
+Although that is the main focus, we do enjoy lots of different types of food, and I really like being able to share something a little different with you.

 And today’s post is definitely a little different.
 It’s a pressed sandwich.
 Nothing so different about a pressed sandwich, right?
 Maybe not, but it’s the filling of this sandwich that makes it special.